 Staff shall make the recommendation to continue, terminate, extend or otherwise provide tax abatement for any parcel/parcels within the planned boundaries that has previously received tax abatement under a previously approved abatement tool, at the time of the Preliminary Project Proposal Review, under the requirement of the City of Kansas City's economic development policy.
 The recommendation shall be made on a case by case basis and shall depend on the individual circumstances of each case, including any compelling reasons to continue, terminate, extend or otherwise provide tax abatement, and shall be subject to legal review.
-If the Board desires to extend abatement after the initial 25 year term, a new blight finding is required.

-Any award of real property tax abatement shall be based on both the completion of the proposed development as well as the fulfillment of agreed upon performance measures to include, where and when appropriate, removal and prevention of blight, creation of jobs and maintenance of market value of the completed development or redevelopment property with specific terms and conditions to be established at the time of the development project consideration and made part of the Redevelopment Agreement.
+Any award of real property tax abatement shall be based on both the completion of the proposed development as well as the fulfillment of agreed upon performance measures to include, where and when appropriate, removal and prevention of qualifying conditions, creation of jobs and maintenance of market value of the completed development or redevelopment property with specific terms and conditions to be established at the time of the development project consideration and made part of the Redevelopment Agreement.